Unitary representations of real reductive groups: Kazhdan-Lusztig polynomials for -invariant forms

-\end{enumerate} \end{lemma} \begin{proof}[Sketch of proof] The first assertion of the lemma is just Weyl's ``unitary trick:'' the $c$-invariant form on $F_{\phi_+}$ is by definition preserved by a compact form of $G$, and therefore must be definite.
-The computation of the sign in (1) trivially reduces to the case of $G$.
+\end{enumerate} \end{lemma} \begin{proof} The first assertion of the lemma is just Weyl's ``unitary trick:'' the $c$-invariant form on $F_{\phi_+}$ is by definition preserved by a compact form of $G$, and therefore must be definite.
+The computation of the sign in (1) trivially reduces from $^\delta G$ to $G$.
 There (in light of Proposition \ref{prop:cdualstd}) it depends on looking carefully at how lowest $K$-types are affected by translation functors.
 (This is where the ``real dominance'' hypotheses are needed.)
 Part (2) follows immediately.

 For (3), recall how the Jantzen filtration is defined in Proposition \ref{prop:jantzenfilt}.
 When the regular parameter $\Gamma_1=(\Lambda_1,\nu_1)$ is modified by a small dilation of the continuous parameter, all the real dominance hypotheses are preserved.
-Write $\nu_{1,s} \in {\mathfrak h}_s^*$ for the weight corresponding to $\nu_1$ identification $i(R^+_s,R^+)$ of Proposition \ref{prop:findimlHswts}.
+Write $\nu_{1,s} \in {\mathfrak h}_s^*$ for the weight corresponding to $\nu_1$ under the identification $i(R^+_s,R^+)$ of Proposition \ref{prop:findimlHswts}.
 The one-parameter family of translation functors

 (all of which use the same finite-dimensional representation; only the infinitesimal character projection changes) all carry irreducibles to irreducibles or zero for small $\epsilon$.
 These functors carry $I_{\quo}(\Lambda_1,(1+\epsilon)\nu_1)$---the one-parameter family defining the Jantzen filtration of $I_{\quo}(\Gamma_1)$---to $I_{\quo}(\Lambda_0,\nu_0 +\epsilon\nu_1)$.
-Although this second family is not precisely the one used to define the Jantzen filtration for $I_{\quo}(\Gamma_0)$, it is close enough that one can show that the filtration is the same.
+Although this second family is not precisely the one used to define the Jantzen filtration for $I_{\quo}(\Gamma_0)$, it is close enough that the filtration is the same.
+(This independence-of-deformation is stated by Beilinson and Bernstein in \Cite{BB}*{Section 4.3}, and attributed to Barbasch \Cite{BFilt}.
+We have not been able to locate the result in \Cite{BFilt}. but in any case the proof is not difficult.)
 This proves (3).

 Parts (1) and (3) immediately imply (4). \end{proof}